New York City Job Discrimination Lawyer

 If you didn’t get the job, the promotion, the raise, or the assignment because of your race, sex, age, religion, disability, or another protected characteristic rather than your qualifications, that’s job discrimination.
 It’s also illegal.
 New York provides some of the strongest protections in the country for employees facing this kind of treatment.

-Our New York City job discrimination lawyer at The Bloom Firm represents employees who have been denied opportunities they deserved.
+Our New York City job discrimination lawyer at Bloom Fudali represents employees who have been denied opportunities they deserved.
 We handle discrimination in hiring, promotions, pay, assignments, training, and every other employment decision affected by illegal bias.
 We work on contingency, so you pay nothing unless we recover money for you.
 Contact us for a free consultation.

 We Focus on What You Lost